 However, it would be another decade and living in three different countries before Rebekah would pursue her passion for New Zealand Sign Language.

-“I came back to New Zealand six years ago, and started working as a web editor and reporter.
+“I came back to New Zealand, and started working as a web editor and reporter.
 But I soon realised I wasn’t in a career I was really passionate about.
 When a friend reminded me how fascinated I had been by New Zealand Sign Language, I explored my options and decided to enrol in AUT’s Bachelor of Arts in New Zealand Sign Language – English Interpreting.”